A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Methods

-In particular, we allow the adjacency matrix likelihood to be conditioned on the entire history path, which suggested the incorporation of memory-embedding $\mathbf{H}_{t}$ in the inner-product decoder (\ref{eq:Inner_product_decoder}), as opposed to the variational graph recurrent neural network \cite{Hajiramezanali} which only considered $\mathbf{Z}_{t}$.
+where $\sigma$ denotes the sigmoid activation.
+In particular, we allow the adjacency matrix decoder to be conditioned on the entire history path, which suggested the incorporation of the memory-embedding $\mathbf{H}_{t}$ in the inner-product decoder, as opposed to the variational graph recurrent neural network \cite{Hajiramezanali}, which only considered $\mathbf{Z}_{t}$.
+In consideration of (\ref{eq:Inner_product_decoder}), the adjacency matrix decoder can be written in the form of a binary cross entropy (BCE) loss as follows: